Together, we can end homelessness, remove graffiti, and clean up the trash so we can be proud of our city!

 It's critical we support our police and and give them the tools they need to combat the alarming recent rise in criminal activity.

-Laura Lothian is a long-time resident of La Mesa and a well-known small business owner in our community.
+Laura Lothian is a long-time resident of La Mesa, a current member of the La Mesa City Council, a well-known small business owner in our community, and serves on several boards.
 Her most important job?
-She is the mom of three young adults who attended La Mesa Dale Elementary, La Mesa Middle School, Helix and Grossmont High Schools.
+She is the mom of three young adults who attended La Mesa Dale Elementary, La Mesa Middle School, Helix, and Grossmont High Schools.

-Laura started her La Mesa real estate career in a small office on University Avenue in 2002.
-Through hard work, dedication to doing the best job for her clients and a flair for marketing, Laura has become one of La Mesa's top real estate agents and enjoys the distinction of having sold the most homes in La Mesa since 2003.
+Laura started her La Mesa real estate career in a small office on University Avenue, La Mesa in 2002.
+Through hard work, dedication to doing the best job for her clients, and a flair for marketing, Laura has become one of La Mesa's top real estate agents and enjoys the distinction of having sold the most homes in La Mesa these last 20 years.
 Laura chose La Mesa to be her forever home because of its charm, beauty, small-town vibe, and safety.